Enable BankID on mobile in your services

 Handling of SSN

-The social security number (SSN) is included in the signed document (SDO) only in the case where the SSN was defined as the
+The social security number (SSN) is included in the signed document (SDO) or native PAdES if the SSN was defined in the

 Note: If you are not allowed to handle SSN or you will limit the usage of SSN, each BankID user has a unique ID called PID (personal ID).
 This is included in the BankID user certificate.